Oxsomi/core3/docs/oiCA.md

 CAFile {

     CAHeader header;

-    header.hasHash:
+    U8 headerExt[header.headerExtensionSize];

+    if header.useHash:
 	    U32[header.useSHA256 ?
-8 : 1] hash;				//CRC32 or SHA256
+8 : 1] hash;				//CRC32C or SHA256

+    compress & encrypt the following if necessary:

     	//This includes the names of everything in order.
     	//The names should only be [0-9A-Za-z_.\ ]+ as well as non ASCII characters.
     	//This means that special characters are banned for interoperability reasons.
     	//You can't suffix with . (meaning ., .. are also out of question).
-    //SLFile format allows compression and encryption as well.
-Encryption key should be identical.
+    	//DLFile format shouldn't use compression or encryption, since that's done by CAFile.
+    	//DLFile should have the string flag set.
+If not, the file is invalid.

-    SLFile names;			//Names in order: [0, dirCount>, [dirCount, dirCount+fileCount>
+    	DLFile names;			//Names in order: [0, dirCount>, [dirCount, dirCount+fileCount>

-    //Directories and files
+    	//Directory and files

-    compress & encrypt the following if necessary:
+    	//Always needed; 0xFFFF directory id aka root (".").
+This isn't present in DLFile names.
+    	//Points to direct children of root directory.
+    	//Parent should be IGNORED but should be defaulted to 0xFFFF
+    	//
+    	CADirectory root;

-	    CADirectory[header.directoryCount] directories;
+	    CADirectory[header.directoryCount] directories
+            with stride (sizeof(CADirectory) + header.directoryExtensionSize);

-	    CAFileObject[header.fileCount] files;
+	    CAFileObject[header.fileCount] files
+            with stride (fileHeaderSize + header.fileExtensionSize);

 		foreach file in files:
 			U8[file.size] data;